Goals

 -

-To create shared values and language in our Hevreh Religious School community through music, Hebrew and T’filah during “Boker Tov, Hevreh!” community time, Yachad programming, and Community Shabbats.
+To create shared values and language in our Hevreh Religious School community through music, Hebrew, and T’filah during “Boker Tov, Hevreh!” community time, Yachad programming, and Community Shabbats.

 Program Overview